emilia-cichocki/CMOR_438_Fall_2025_Emilia/.github/ISSUE_TEMPLATE/feature_request.md

 ### Feature Summary

 What new feature, algorithm, or documentation support would you like?
+Please give a brief description.

 ### Rationale

-Why is this useful?
-Describe a use case or research need this supports.
+Why would this feature be this useful?
+Please describe a use case or research need that it might support.

-### Implementation Ideas (Optional)
+### Implementation Idea

-If you have a rough idea of how it could be added, please describe it here.
+If you have an idea of how this feature could be added, please describe it here.
 For example:

 - A known simplification of an algorithm
 - A new visualization library